carlomt/docker-geant4course/README.md

 EndSection
 ```

-If on windows it say that it's no finding the `/tmp/.X11-unix` folder follow this guide
+If on Windows it says that it's no finding the `/tmp/.X11-unix` folder follow this guide
 https://docs.google.com/document/d/14gqqJSBiRxQvJk47GA45qStddieA_BTsifQeJ9CEEkU/edit